buzzwin/smartproducts/frontend/AI_ASSISTANT_SETUP.md

 - "A mobile app for iOS and Android with real-time sync"

 **Feature:**
-- "Create a feature for OAuth 2.0 login, high priority, estimated 40 hours, high impact"
+- "Create a feature for OAuth 2.0 login, high priority, high impact"
-- "User authentication with social login, medium priority, 20 hours effort"
+- "User authentication with social login, medium priority"

 **Task:**
 - "Create a task to implement payment processing, due in 2 weeks, high priority"
-- "Design the checkout UI, estimated 20 hours, assign to design team"
+- "Design the checkout UI, assign to design team"

 **Strategy:**
 - "Create a vision document for becoming the leading e-commerce platform"